nsfcac/UCC2022/README.md

 ### `npm run deploy`

-Builds the app for production to the `build` folder and publish the app on the `gh-page` barnch.<br>
+Builds the app for production to the `build` folder and publish the app on the `gh-pages` barnch.<br>

 If you use  custom domain, you need to fill the domain `every time` you deploy.